Heikki Lehmusto: Biography

+Sports career

-Wrestling was his main sport, but he won an Olympic medal in gymnastics.
+Wrestling was Lehmusto's main sport, but he won an Olympic medal in gymnastics.

+Johan Fredrik Blomqvist was his gymnastics teacher at school.
+He began wrestling competitively in 1904.

-He won the Finnish academic heavy weight wrestling championship in 1914 and 1915, which would be his best achievement in the sport as an athlete.
+He won the Finnish academic heavyweight wrestling championship in 1914 and 1915, which would be his best achievement in the sport as an athlete.

 He was the chairman of the Finnish Wrestling Federation in 1932–1936 and 1938–1940, and its predecessor, the wrestling chapter of Finnish Gymnastics and Sports Federation in 1918–1920 and 1925–28.

 He was a member of the board of the Finnish Olympic Committee in 1919–1920, 1927–1928 and 1934–1938, and the leader of the Finnish wrestling team at the 1920, 1928 and 1936 Summer Olympics.

 He is an honorary chairman of the Finnish Wrestling Federation and an honorary member of the Finnish Gymnastics and Sports Federation and the club Helsingin Atleettiklubi.

 He was also an accomplished sportswriter.